Turkey’s Erdogan vows US boycott, but diplomats resume talks

 - Housing construction in local suburbs is at historic lows, while Seattle is setting records | Mike Rosenberg VIEW

-The move is seen to be in retaliation to United States’ decision to sanction two Turkish ministers over the continued detention of an American pastor on terror-related charges, and to double tariffs on Turkish steel and aluminum imports.
+The move is seen as retaliation for the United States’ decision to sanction two Turkish ministers over the detention of an American pastor on terror-related charges, and to double tariffs on Turkish steel and aluminum imports.

 Behind the scenes, however, diplomatic dialogue appears to have resumed.
-Turkey’s state-run news agency and U.S. officials say U.S. National Security adviser John Bolton had met with the Turkish ambassador to Washington on Monday.
+U.S. officials say National Security adviser John Bolton had met with the Turkish ambassador to Washington on Monday.

-That helped ease tensions in financial markets, with the Turkish lira stabilizing somewhat near record lows.
-It was up 5 percent on Tuesday, at 6.55 per dollar, having fallen 42 percent so far this year, with most of those losses coming in recent weeks.
+That helped ease the turmoil in financial markets, with the Turkish lira stabilizing near record lows.
+It was up about 5 percent on Tuesday, at about 6.52 per dollar, having fallen 42 percent so far this year, with most of those losses coming in recent weeks.

 Investors are worried not only about Turkey’s souring relations with the U.S., a longtime NATO ally, but also Erdogan’s economic policies and the country’s high debt accumulated in foreign currencies.
 Independent economists say Erdogan should let the central bank raise interest rates to support the currency, but he wants low rates to keep the economic growth going.